iprog4u/docker-tinycore-picolisp/README.md

-### 64-Bit PicoLisp in a Tinycore image.
+### 64-Bit PicoLisp + Vim in a Tinycore image.

-This is version 16.12 of the PicoLisp programming language in a Tinycore Linux container.
-The latest version of PicoLisp will be maintained in this image.
-Much thanks to Alexander Williams, Alexander Burger, and the whole picoLisp community for helping me get the latest source compiled!)
-Based on tatsushid/docker-tinycore:7.2-x86_64.  **Now only 14MB!**
+This is version 17.6 of the PicoLisp programming language in a Tinycore Linux container.
+The latest version of PicoLisp running on the latest 64-bit Tinycore will be maintained in this image.
+Much thanks to Alexander Williams, Alexander Burger, and the whole picoLisp community for helping me get the latest source compiled!
+It turns out we can get a smaller image than a custom buildroot container by compiling the source on our host systems and then copying the compiled source of PicoLisp into it.
+Vim is included so that you can (edit 'sym) right in the image.  **Now only 14MB!**

 Simply run:
 ``` code